typedb/typedb/docs/pages/documentation/11-examples/graql-rules.md

 ![Person query](/images/match-isa-mother-daughter.png)

 {% include note.html content="You can alternatively make queries in the graql shell.
-You will need to use `./graql.sh -n` to enable inference when you start the shell." %}
+You will need to use `./graql console -n` to enable inference when you start the shell." %}

 ## Inference Rules